• Skip to primary navigation

 by Iulia Millesima

-Johannes Isaac Hollandus De Lapide Philosophico is composed of two treatises, but usually, only a summary of the second one is available on the web.
+Johannes Isaac Hollandus De Lapide Philosophico comprises two treatises, but only a summary of the second one is usually available online.

 Johannes Isaac Hollandus was probably Isaac’s son.
-An Hollandus family introduction has been posted on Opera Vegetabilia.
+A Hollandus family introduction has been posted on Opera Vegetabilia.
 Both father and son are considered Basilius Valentinus contemporaries.
-Indeed “De Lapide Philosophico” has been written in manuscript form, in german, and then translated into latin to be published in 1600.
-For this reason, I choose a category before 1597, in spite of the publication date.
-I thought it will be of great interest to directly hear from latin.
+Indeed “De Lapide Philosophico” was written in manuscript form, in German, and then translated into latin to be published in 1600.
+For this reason, I chose a category before 1597, despite the publication date.
+I thought it would be of great interest to hear directly from latin.
 Translation has been performed by myself, as usual, and as verbatim as possible.

 Operum Mineralium Joannis Isaaci Hollandi, sive de Lapide Philosophico.